Decoherence and the Reemergence of Coherence From a Superconducting "Horizon''

 To quantify decoherence, we compute the transmission function, contrast, and local density of states (LDOS) of Alice's interferometer

 respectively, where $G^{A}=\left[G^{R} \right]^{\dagger}$ is the advanced Green's function,

 is the spectral function, and $x$ is one of the sites in the ring.
+These quantities are evaluated for Alice's linear-response transport measurements at $E=E_F=0$, which is equal to the center of the superconducting gap in equilibrium, and can be varied relative to the energy levels in the interferometer by an appropriate gate voltage which shifts $\varepsilon_0$.
+The Andreev coupling function in Eq.~\eqref{eq:Y} thus takes the value $Y(0)=\pi/4$.

-The transmission function gives the probability that an injected electron reaches the drain, summed over incoming and outgoing channels \cite{dattaElectronicTransportMesoscopic1995}.
-The contrast describes how strongly $T(E,\phi)$ oscillates with flux $\Phi$.
+The transmission function gives the probability that an injected electron reaches the drain, summed over incoming and outgoing channels \cite{dattaElectronicTransportMesoscopic1997}.
+The contrast describes how strongly $T(E,\phi)$ oscillates with the AB flux $\Phi$, and is a direct measure of coherence.
 The LDOS describes how much spectral weight is available at site $x$ \cite{stefanucciNonequilibriumManyBodyTheory2025}.